Data enrichment using the Data Observatory

 - Navigate to the Data Observatory section of the CARTO Workspace.

-- Using the Spatial Data Catalog, subscribe to the following datasets, both available for free.
+- Using the Spatial Data Catalog, subscribe to the following datasets.
 You can find these datasets by using the search bar or the filter column on the left of the screen:

-- Confirm that you can see all of your data subscriptions by running the command below, which makes use of the
+- Now, in the Snowflake console, confirm that you can see all the relevant data subscriptions by running the command below, which makes use of the

 DATAOBS_SUBSCRIPTIONSprocedure.
-Please replace the BigQuery project and dataset with those you copied in the previous step.
+Please replace the Snowflake database and schema with those you copied in the previous step.

 3. Choose variables for the enrichment